Staphylea - Bladdernut: Planting and Cultivation

 The Staphylea in a few words

-• Staphylea is a large bush notable for its flowering and fruiting
+- The Staphylea is a large bush, remarkable for its flowering and fruiting.

-• Staphyleas should be planted in sun or partial shade in any soil that remains moist
+- Staphyleas should be planted in full sun or partial shade in any soil that remains moist.

-• Staphylea is an easy-to-grow and very hardy bush
+- The Staphylea is an easy-to-grow and very hardy bush.

 It’s always sad when a plant isn’t appreciated at its true worth.
-And in my opinion, that’s the case with Staphyleas or False Pistachios.
-Although Staphylea pinnata is more commonly planted in northeastern France, these bushes are rarely seen in gardens and nurseries.
+And in my opinion, this is the case with Staphyleas or False Pistachios.
+Although Staphylea pinnata is more commonly planted in the northeast of France, these bushes are rarely seen in gardens and nurseries.
 Yet, they are remarkable large bushes in more ways than one.

-Their particularly abundant spring flowering in pendulous cream-white panicles delights the eye, as well as the nose thanks to their fragrance blending orange blossom, almond and coconut.
-The deciduous foliage, divided into several leaflets, is green then yellow in autumn, but there are cultivars with very dark, almost black foliage (Staphylea colchica ‘Black Beauty’).
-The fruiting, in small inflated lanterns, is exceptional, as it remains attractive from autumn through winter when the foliage has fallen, but also because the seed contained in the capsule is edible, roasted like pistachios.
+Their particularly generous spring flowering, with pendulous panicles of creamy-white, delights the eye and also the nose thanks to their fragrance blending orange blossom, almond, and coconut.
+The deciduous foliage, divided into several leaflets, is green and then yellow in autumn, but there are cultivars with very dark, almost black foliage (Staphylea colchica ‘Black Beauty’).
+The fruiting, in small inflated lanterns, is exceptional, as it remains beautiful from autumn until winter, when the foliage has fallen, but also because the seed contained in the capsule is edible, roasted like pistachios.

-With excellent hardiness, Staphyleas grow in sun or partial shade in a wide range of soils, provided they are moist but well-drained.
-False Pistachios clearly deserve a small spot in every garden, as a standalone specimen, in hedges, at the back of borders, in groves or even in pots.
+With excellent hardiness, Staphyleas thrive in sun or partial shade in a wide range of soils, provided they are cool but well-drained.
+False Pistachios clearly deserve a small spot in every garden, as a standalone, in hedges, at the back of borders, in groves, or even in pots.
 What are we waiting for?
 Let’s plant a Staphylea!

 Staphylea colchica (© Delirium florens)